Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 “And they [Israel] will fall by the edge of the sword, and be led away captive into all nations.
 And Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled” (Luke 21:24).

 Afterward, the nations that came against God’s people will be destroyed; as it is written, “Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 And He Himself will rule them with a rod of iron.
 He Himself treads the winepress of the fierceness and wrath of Almighty God” (Revelation 19:15).
+This pattern is the same throughout Israel’s history, affirming the words of Yeshua when He said that “Israel would be trampled under the foot of men.”
+Which men?
+The Anti-Christ and the Gentile nations who worship him.

 Babylon Today

-After two-thousand years of exile to the nations, one would expect Israel to have abandoned its idolatry.
+After two thousand years of exile to the nations, one would expect Israel to have abandoned its idolatry.
 But in Jerusalem today, we see a statue entitled the “Columbus Panel.”
-It features symbols from Christopher Columbus's journey on the Santa Maria, but it also portrays the Aztec serpent god Quetzalcoatl.[xvi]
+It features symbols from Christopher Columbus’s journey on the Santa Maria, but it also portrays the Aztec serpent god Quetzalcoatl.[xvi]

 Quetzalcoatl is one of the most important gods in ancient Mesoamerica.
 He is called the “serpent of precious feathers,” In a metaphorical sense, he is considered the “wisest of men.”
 Quetzalcoatl is related to the gods of the wind and is believed to have played an integral role in the creation.
-He is the patron god of priests and merchants (a correlation with Bel and Babylon) and considered the god of learning, science, agriculture, crafts, and the arts.
+He is the patron god of priests and merchants (a correlation with Bel and Babylon) and is considered the god of learning, science, agriculture, crafts, and the arts.
 He is believed to have invented the calendar and is identified with Venus and the rising morning star.
 John Taylor, the third president of the Church of Jesus Christ of Latter-day Saints (1808-1887), believed that Quetzalcoatl was Jesus Christ.
 Pure idolatry!
+On the back of the statue in Jerusalem is this inscription (taken in part) from Ezekiel:

 “When your wares went out by sea, You satisfied many people; You enriched the kings of the earth With your many luxury goods and your merchandise.
 But you are broken by the seas in the depths of the waters; Your merchandise and the entire company will fall in your midst.
 All the inhabitants of the isles will be astonished at you; Their kings will be greatly afraid, And their countenance will be troubled.
 The merchants among the peoples will hiss at you; You will become a horror, and be no more forever” (Ezekiel 27:33-36).